coetzeer/coetzeer/_posts/2018-02-28-using-freenas-as-your-ca.markdown

 * Enable the dynamic CA configuration feature: ``` update-ca-trust force-enable ```
 * Add it as a new file to _/etc/pki/ca-trust/source/anchors/_: ``` cp foo.crt /etc/pki/ca-trust/source/anchors/ ```
 * Use command: ``` update-ca-trust extract ```

+## MacOS

+* Download the certificate from FreeNAS onto your Apple MAC
+* Open up __Keychain Access__

+{% include figure image_path="/assets/img/mac_cert_import_open.png" alt="Step 1" class="image-medium image-centre" caption="Keychain Access: Just opened" %}

+* Select __System__ at the top (you can't import into System Roots)
+* Select __Certificates__ at the bottom left.
+* Click the Lock Icon at the top left of the window

+{% include figure image_path="/assets/img/mac_cert_import_prompt.png" alt="Add your password here." class="image-medium image-centre" caption="You'll probably be asked for a password." %}

+* You should now be able to click the plus sign at the bottom of the certificate list.
+* Select your new CA cert and click import.

+{% include figure image_path="/assets/img/mac_cert_import_list.png" alt="Step 2" class="image-medium image-centre" caption="Keychain Access: Just after you've imported your CA certificate." %}

+* Your new certificate should appear with a red cross next to it.
+* Right click on it and select "Get Info"

+{% include figure image_path="/assets/img/mac_cert_import_trust.png" class="image-medium image-centre" caption="Select Trust of course." %}

+* Expand the Trust section and click on the drop down next to 'When using this certificate:' and select 'Always Trust'
+* Click OK - you should have a lovely blue checked CA certificate.

+{% include figure image_path="/assets/img/mac_cert_import_final.png" class="image-medium image-centre" caption="Happy Blue Cert." %}